 In her fiction, Miriam is concerned with exploring the position and experience of the outsider.

-The Minotaur Hunt is now available in paperback.
+The Minotaur Hunt Miriam's first novel, is now available in paperback.
 Revised edition complete with afterword.

 Winner of the MIND Book of the Year Award, this is a present-day story with a legendary model.
 To the people of Crete, the Minotaur was traditionally a creature of

 darkness and horror.
 Locked in a labyrinth where no-one could see him, he became the scapegoat for everyone's worst imaginable nightmares and terrors.

 Chrissie and Rachel are Minotaurs.
 They meet in Bradley, a rambling Victorian institution for the mentally ill.
 As the novel unfolds and their respective stories are gradually revealed, their growing relationship becomes a rich source of shared experience and a focus for their deepening knowledge of themselves.

 The Minotaur Hunt was originally published by the Harvester Press, it was shortlisted for the Betty Trask Award and won the MIND Book of the Year Award.
 Sadly, soon after publication Harvester were taken over by Simon & Schuster who closed their fiction list and so the hardback edition of the novel is now out of print, although it's often available secondhand from amazon and other online stores.
 A freshly revised digital edition with a new afterword is now available on Kindle (The Minotaur Hunt ) and Kobo (The Minotaur Hunt), and a paperback edition has also been published.

 Some reviews of Miriam Hastings' The Minotaur Hunt:

 [An author] "of great talent and wit, the courage to lead us through purgatory and the tenderness to love and understand its inhabitants."
 Monica Dickens.